A Luxurious Stay At Grotto Bay Beach Resort In Bermuda

-The Palm Court served complimentary afternoon tea and a casual dinner menu in the evenings.
+The Palm Court Restaurant served complimentary afternoon tea and has a casual dinner menu in the evenings.
 Most nights, mom and I enjoyed grooving out to the live band while eating dinner.
 By the end of the night, the African drum and guitar had the entire dining room cheering and dancing.

 Located on the hillside, our oceanview superior room was on the 2nd floor.

-Things To Do at Grotto Bay Beach Resort
+Things to Do at Grotto Bay Beach Resort

 Marvel at the natural beauty or take a dip in the lake.